yodho1psnrls/nvim/README.md

       -> virus and threat protection setting (Manage Settings) -> -> Exclusions (Add or remove exclusions) ->
-      -> Add an exclusin process -> type "nvim" -> Done Also you can exclude git, grep and any other processes that nvim uses regularly
+      -> Add an exclusin process -> type "nvim" -> Done Also you can exclude all other processes that nvim triggers like: git, grep, gcc, g++, clang, clang++, ninja, cmake, clangd, pylsp, codelldb, debugpy

 NOTE: You can use ccache for caching during building of a project